NikkiCooper/The_Book_of_CUDA/Book_Of_CUDA_Revelations.md

 Upon seeing this, the developers fell to their knees, for their render time was no more.

 And the frame buffer overflowed with glory and sang praises to the Holy GPU;
-The angels in GPU heaven sang to the glory of the Great GPU in the Sky.
+The CUDA cores in heaven sang to the glory of the Great GPU in the Sky.

 Their voices echoed in the hum of fans and the shimmer of shaders.